canyon289/canyon289.github.io/dev/content/NonProgrammerPart3.md

 ## Programming is not a get rich quick scheme
-If you're learning programming with the sole intent of making money easily, or conversely getting a "work from anywhere" lifestyle, consider the economics of this.
-If programming was easy, if anyone learn it in 6 months, if you can work remotely, why would companies **you** a nice salary to do it?
+If you're learning programming with the sole intent of making money easily, or getting a "work from anywhere" lifestyle, consider the economics of this.
+If programming was easy, if anyone learn it in 6 months, if you can work remotely, why would companies pay **you** a nice salary to do it?
 When I say you, I mean you, versus a person in India, or Mexico, who can work for one tenth of the cost.
 Or you versus the high schooler down the street that just graduated.
 Cal Newport writes an excellent blog series, one of the points